 5. Start saving.

 Look, I get it: Saving money is HARD.
 But it’s also one of the best things I did for my mental health in the past year.
-I did it by hustling on a side gig all year and putting 100% of the money from my side gig into my savings, which has been monumentally helpful as I got pregnant later in the year and now feel pretty confident about the arrival of my baby in 2020 since I have a legit emergency fund should I need it for any reason in the new year.
+I did it by hustling on a side gig all year and putting 100% of the money from my side gig into my savings, which has been monumentally helpful as I had a baby in 2020 and thankfully had a legit emergency fund when I needed it this year (and the next).
 Recently, my home had an issue with wasps and I had to pay extra to sign up for a pest control service.
 And guess what?
 Having that savings account really helped!
 You don’t have to start big, though.
 Even if it’s just $100 a month or $5 a week… Saving little by little can really add up.

 6. Go to your library.